 Take a BTS Skytrain to Bang Wa and then a taxi ride to the floating market from Bang Wa.
 A direct taxi will cost you around 200 Baht on one side.

 Take them to Kidzania or Lazer Game in Sukhumvit.
 Siam Ocean World is another good place for kids.
 Boat trips and canals are other things to do with kids.
-However, please check floating market bangkok timings before planning. they are not open of weekdays.
+However, please check the floating market Bangkok timings before planning.

 Looking To Book An International Holiday?